-OHS teacher Kari Nolting will again be the director of the Alternative School for the 2021-22 school year.
-Kristen Breese will serve as the secretary for the Alternative School and The Learning Center.
+OHS teacher Tammy Daniel will be the director of the Alternative School for the 2022-23 school year.

 The Learning Center (TLC) is an alternative school learning program that offers eligible students several opportunities to continue or complete their high school education.
 With the current struggles of our national and local economy, a high school education is even more essential for success in today's workplace.

 The Learning Center programs include:

 Missouri Option Program - This allows students who are at least one year behind in credits to earn a high school diploma by passing the HiSET exam and meeting other criteria.
-Job skills and career planning are an essential part of this program part of this program.
+Job skills and career planning are an essential part of this program.